Mushfiq-alt/chef-recipe-cleint/README.md

 ## Features
 - The Website consists of chefs and their expertise and their signature dishes.
+- To see individual chefs recipe user have to login.
+- Any one can login using Email, Google account and Github Account
 - There is like button for showing that one liked that particular chefs dishes.
 - There is pdf download for button for Details about Chefs and his signature dishes
-- Any one can login using Email, Google account and Github Account

 ## Prerequisites